 Christmas: season of goodwill, generosity, and gifts.
 Consumers start their Christmas shopping as early as October, and more than 60% of UK shoppers will begin their search online.
-Here are 5 brands that got online followers, leads, and sales, with 12 days of Christmas giveaways.
+Here are 5 brands that got online followers, leads, and sales, with their 12 days of Christmas giveaway ideas.

 In the Western world, Christmas falls on 25th December – but in fact, the holiday lasts much longer.
 Most people put up their decorations and start their celebrations as soon as Advent begins.
 And once Christmas Day comes around, the festive season actually lasts until January 6th: the so-called 12 days of Christmas.
-That’s good news for brands and marketers, because you want to get the most out of the Christmas shopping craze.
-So it’s time to embrace the tradition of 12 days of Christmas giveaways.
+That’s good news for brands and marketers because you want to get the most out of the Christmas shopping craze.
+So it’s time to share great 12 days of Christmas giveaway ideas!

 Of course, we wouldn’t recommend giving your followers three French hens and a partridge in a pear tree.
 Instead, you could share discounts, product samples, or special treats for your most loyal customers.

 In this post, we’ve collected a few of the most creative examples to inspire you.
+We will show you 5 brands that found the Magic of Christmas.
 So play some Christmas carols, pour a cup of mulled wine, and here we go…

 Risata Wines is a luxury beverage company, importing premium wine from Italian vineyards to the United States.
 Since 2006, the brand has grown to be the most popular Moscato d’Asti on the market.
 It appeals to customers as an accessible, affordable brand that adds a touch of luxury and joy to any occasion.
 Even the name “Risata” means “laughter” in Italian!